-So you hit the “Empty Trash” option on your MacBook Pro, only to find that you had several important files got removed as well?
-Or they are lost after you updated your machine to latest macOS Catalina?
+So you just hit the “Empty Trash” option on your MacBook, only to find that you mistakenly deleted several important files or photos as well?
+This begs the question: can you recover trash on Mac?

-In this post, we’re going to explain the reasons why and show you the right step-by-step guide on how to recover those trashed files the best you can.
+In this post, we’re going to explain why you might be able to perform Mac trash recovery and show you the right step-by-step guide on how to do so.

 Are files deleted from Mac Trash still recoverable?

 We all know that once you delete a file by dragging it to the Trash, it’s easy to undelete it.
 Simply go to the Trash, find the file, highlight it, right-click and select “Put Back“.
 Then you’ll find it immediately in its original location.
 You see, macOS doesn’t actually delete the file immediately.

 But what if you also removed the file from the Trash?
 Does that mean it is gone for good?